 ASSEMBLY

-- Place one of the cake layers upside down on a cake stand or cake round and spread 1 1/2 cups of the filling on top of the cake.
+- Place one of the cake layers on a cake board and spread 1 1/2 cups of the filling on top of the cake.
 Top with the other cake layer (smooth side up).

 strangequirk